awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/13 - Expanding EBS Volume.md

-# Workshop: Expanding an EBS Volume in AWS
+# Expanding an EBS Volume

 ## Step 1: Modify the EBS Volume in the AWS Console